ereynrs/ereynrs.github.io/_posts/2024-05-29-build-ontology-from-glossary.md

 ---
 layout: post
-title: Build your Domain Ontology out of your Business Glossary.
+title: Build your Domain Ontology out of your Business Glossary
 ---
 *Written by [Emiliano Reynares](https://www.linkedin.com/in/ereynrs/)*